Model Checking Linear Dynamical Systems under Floating-point Rounding: Undecidability of point-to-point reachability

 In this section, we give a sketch of the proof of the undecidability of \cref{problem:reach} (and thus of \cref{problem:modelchecking}) in the general case.
 The full proof is postponed to \cref{sec:app_undec}.

 \thmundec*

-This result is obtained by reduction of a two-counter Minsky machine.
-We recall here the definition of this model: \begin{restatable}{definition}{definitionminski} A two-counter Minsky machine is defined by a finite set of states $\ell_1,\dots,\ell_m$, a distinguished starting state (w.l.o.g. $\ell_1$), a distinguished halting state (w.l.o.g. $\ell_m$), two natural integer counters, here denoted as $x$ and $y$, and a mapping deterministically associating to each state transition.
+This result is obtained by reduction from the termination of a two-counter Minsky machine.
+We recall the definition of this model: \begin{restatable}{definition}{definitionminski} A two-counter Minsky machine is defined by a finite set of states $\ell_1,\dots,\ell_m$, a distinguished starting state (w.l.o.g. $\ell_1$), a distinguished halting state (w.l.o.g. $\ell_m$), two natural integer counters, here denoted as $x$ and $y$, and a mapping deterministically associating to each state transition a particular action.

 Each transition takes one of the following forms: for $z\in \{x,y\}$, \begin{description} \item[increment] $\operatorname{inc}_z(\ell_j)$: add 1 to counter $z$, move to state $\ell_j$. \item[decrement] $\operatorname{dec}_z(\ell_j)$: remove 1 from counter $z$ if $z>0$, move to state $\ell_j$. \item[zero test] $\operatorname{zero?}_z(\ell_j,\ell_k)$: if $z=0$ move to state $\ell_j$ else move to state $\ell_k$. \end{description}